-We all know some people in our lives who are clearly negative – those who don’t even try to hide it.
+We all know people who are clearly negative — the ones who don’t even try to hide it.
 But then there are others.
-People who seem friendly, fun, even caring.
-They could be family, friends, colleagues, or even a romantic partner.
+The ones who seem friendly, fun, even caring.
+They could be family, friends, colleagues, or someone you are dating.

-Apparently, everything looks fine.
-They might even come across as supportive.
-But something about how you feel around them just doesn’t sit right.
+On the surface, everything looks fine.
+They might come across as helpful or supportive.
+But deep down, something just doesn’t feel right when you are around them.

-Here are five signs that someone might be toxic.
-These are the kind of red flags that are easy to ignore in the beginning, but eventually, they start affecting your peace of mind.
+Here are five signs someone might be toxic — the kind of red flags that are easy to brush off at first but end up affecting you more than you realize.

 1. Everything is ALWAYS about them